Wildtrack/Server/README.md

 ![Divider](https://github.com/Wildtrack/Server/blob/Test/img/Divider.png)

 The second run, for extended analysis, utilizes the main.js script found [here](https://github.com/Wildtrack/maze/blob/master/backtrack.js).
 This script is run against the backtrack.js file found [here](https://github.com/Wildtrack/Server/blob/Test/data/main.js).
-It prodces a set of tests inside the docker buildbox and runs coverage using those tests against the same set of files.
-Including them in the coverage report results in this coverage report:
+It produces a set of tests inside the docker buildbox and runs coverage using those tests against the same set of files.
+Including those tests, the coverage report results in this coverage report with increased coverage:

 ![CoverTWo](https://github.com/Wildtrack/Server/blob/Test/img/CoverTwo.png)

 Additionally the second run through displays a static analysis tool we built for the server.
 The file is called commentChecker.js, and it is run against all of the javascript files in the root of the project with the same exception for canvasengine, and jquery.
-The tool was developed using esprima and displays he nuber of line comments per total number of lines of code, number of of block comments per total number of lines of code, number of line comments per function, and number of block comments per function.
+The tool was developed using esprima and displays the nuber of line comments per total number of lines of code, number of of block comments per total number of lines of code, number of line comments per function, and number of block comments per function.
 CommentChecker.js is found [here](https://github.com/Wildtrack/Server/blob/Test/data/commentCheck.js).
 A screenshot of the commentChecking functionality is found below:

 ![CommentCheck](https://github.com/Wildtrack/Server/blob/Test/img/CommentCheck.png)